Sperm bank: Information about donor

-In the United States, sperm banks maintain lists or catalogs of donors which provide basic information about the donor such as racial origin, skin color, height, weight, colour of eyes, and blood group.
+In the United States, sperm banks maintain lists or catalogs of donors which provide basic information about the donor such as racial origin, skin color, height, weight, color of eyes, and blood group.
 Some of these catalogs are available for browsing on the Internet, while others are made available to patients only when they apply to a sperm bank for treatment.
 Some sperm banks make additional information about each donor available for an additional fee, and others make additional basic information known to children produced from donors when those children reach the age of 18.
 Some clinics offer "exclusive donors" whose sperm is used to produce pregnancies for only one recipient woman.
 How accurate this is, or can be, is not known, and neither is it known whether the information produced by sperm banks, or by the donors themselves, is true.
 Many sperm banks will, however, carry out whatever checks they can to verify the information they request, such as checking the identity of the donor and contacting his own doctor to verify medical details.

 In the United Kingdom, most donors are anonymous at the point of donation and recipients can see only non-identifying information about their donor (height, weight, ethnicity etc.).
 Donors need to provide identifying information to the clinic and clinics will usually ask the donor's doctor to confirm any medical details they have been given.
 Donors are asked to provide a pen portrait of themselves which is held by the HFEA and can be obtained by the adult conceived from the donation at the age of 18, along with identifying information such as the donor's name and last known address.
 Known donation is permitted and it is not uncommon for family or friends to donate to a recipient couple.

 Qualities that potential recipients typically prefer in donors include the donors being tall, college educated, and with a consistently high sperm count.

 A review came to the result that 68% of donors had given information to the clinical staff regarding physical characteristics and education but only 16% had provided additional information such as hereditary aptitudes and temperament or character.